MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/access-control/aad.md

 ## Microsoft Authentication Library (MSAL)

-The Kusto [Kusto client libraries](../api/client-libraries.md) use [Microsoft Authentication Library (MSAL)](/azure/active-directory/develop/msal-overview) to acquire Azure AD tokens for communicating with Azure Data Explorer.
+The Kusto Kusto [client libraries](../api/client-libraries.md) use [Microsoft Authentication Library (MSAL)](/azure/active-directory/develop/msal-overview) to acquire Azure AD tokens for communicating with Azure Data Explorer.
 In this situation the Kusto client library is the Azure AD client application, as described in the previous section.
-Throughout the process of acquiring a token, the Kusto client libraries provide the following information:
+Throughout the process of acquiring a token, the client libraries provide the following information:

 - The Azure AD authority URI (`https://login.microsoftonline.com` in the global Azure), and the Azure AD tenant, as received from the caller.
 - The Azure AD client application ID.